-- A48-2.
+- A48-1.
+In rare circumstances, there may be no matters to discuss with key audit partners, and the engagement quality reviewer may conclude that a discussion with the key audit partners is therefore unnecessary, having documented the rationale for this decision. - A48-2.
 Documentation may take many different forms.
-For example, it may include a file note of the discussion between the engagement quality control reviewer and the key audit partner(s) as necessary, where the results of the review are discussed, covering at least the elements required by paragraphs 21-1(a)-21-1(h), and including any agreed actions arising from that discussion. - A48-3.
+For example, it may include a file note of the discussion between the engagement quality reviewer and the key audit partner(s) as necessary, where the results of the review are discussed, covering at least the elements required by paragraphs 25-1(a)-25-1(h), and including any agreed actions arising from that discussion. - A48-3.
 It is important that the documentation demonstrates a robust appraisal of the quality of the work performed and the conclusions reached by the engagement team.
 A simple sign off or completion of a checklist is unlikely to demonstrate a robust appraisal. - A48-4.
-When assessing the appropriateness of the engagement team's judgements and conclusions, the engagement quality control reviewer may consider alternative outcomes.
-In such circumstances, the engagement quality control reviewer may find it beneficial to document such an assessment as a way to demonstrate they have performed a robust appraisal of the work performed and the conclusions reached.
+When assessing the appropriateness of the engagement team's judgements and conclusions, the engagement quality reviewer may consider alternative outcomes.
+In such circumstances, the engagement quality reviewer may find it beneficial to document such an assessment as a way to demonstrate they have performed a robust appraisal of the work performed and the conclusions reached.